 Every year thousands of workers are forced to work unpaid overtime hours under fear of losing their jobs.
 Not only is this practice immoral, it is illegal.
 For this reason, many Americans may be entitled to recover wages as well as damages from their employers.
-Lawsuits have been filed across the country in order to hold these companies accountable.
+The FLSA lawyers at Johnson//Becker have filed a significant number of unpaid overtime lawsuits across the country in order to hold these companies accountable.

-Learn more about our Unpaid Wages & Overtime practice by following the links below:
+Learn more about our unpaid wages and overtime practice by following the links below: